-It's important to feel as strong as you can when you get your first chemo treatment.
-One of your goals is probably to you see your chemo treatment through as prescribed.
+It's important to feel as strong as you can when you get your first chemotherapy (chemo) treatment.
+One of your goals is probably to see your chemo treatment through as prescribed.
 To do so, you may need to get physically, logistically, and mentally prepared for what lies ahead.
 You can:

 - Learn ahead of time about your chemo cycles, schedule, and goals.

 - Have an open dialogue with your doctor and care team.

 - Ask about what chemo side effects you should expect.
 And ask how to minimize these expected chemo side effects.